jlleblanc/blog.jlleblanc.com/_posts/2020-12-29-help-build-the-local-web.md

 Our computers and devices could play a similar role.
 We would store our data locally then only share it with people we know and trust.
 This would cut social media platforms out of the picture entirely.

 ## How you can get involved
 You can be as involved in the project as you would like.
-For the moment, the focus is on having a discussion about what the Local Web should look like and how it should behave.
+For the moment, the focus is on having a discussion about what the Local Web should look like and the values it should have.

 I have a Slack group ready for us to host this discussion.
 Slack is a flexible chat service.
 Among other benefits, Slack makes it possible to have discussions like these without them getting lost in email.
 There are Slack apps available for both your mobile device and your desktop with customizable nofitications.

-Beyond this Slack group, I currently have a [workshop proposal](https://pretalx.com/mozfest-2021/talk/review/NP89FKFXVEJCBELGV7CU8VVRZL7FKHLU) for MozFest 2021, which will occur in March.
-Decisions on proposed sessions will be made soon and there is the possibility that mine will not be selected.
-Regardless of whether the session is selected, I would like to prepare for this workshop to be run multiple times.
+Beyond this Slack group, I currently have a [workshop](https://pretalx.com/mozfest-2021/talk/review/NP89FKFXVEJCBELGV7CU8VVRZL7FKHLU) schedule for MozFest 2021, which will occur in March.
+While I am preparing specifically for MozFest right now, I would like to prepare for this workshop to be run multiple times.
 With your help, I’ll be able to ask better questions and run better workshops.

 If this at all interests you, please [send me a message](mailto:contact@jlleblanc.com?subject=Interested%20in%20building%20the%20Local%20Web).
 If you are not necessarily interested but know of someone who would be, please pass this post along to them!